qlands/FormShare/README.md

 * Most of its dependencies might change over time and break the code.
 I will check them
 * The Formhub project is to good to lose it!

-FormShare **is not a software for service application** thus is nowhere for you to sign up and pay for a subscription.
+FormShare **is not a software as service application** thus is nowhere for you to sign up and pay for a subscription.
 FormShare **is for organizations** to install it in their own server or cloud service to serve ODK XForms and collect the submissions.

 Installation
 ------------